iBicha/playlet/docs/README.md

 For now, it allows you to point to a different Github release other than the default `latest`.

-This is mostly useful to QA the `unstable` release in a "production" setting before making it available to all users as the official "latest" version.
-Consider the `unstable` version a [Canary release](https://en.wikipedia.org/wiki/Feature_toggle#Canary_release)
+This is mostly useful to QA the `canary` release (see [Canary release](https://en.wikipedia.org/wiki/Feature_toggle#Canary_release)) in a "production" setting before making it available to all users as the official "latest" version.

 #### In case of a softlock